 not been called to a disciplinary hearing.

-I am currently blogging for the Religion Section of the Huffington Post.
+I blogged for the Religion Section of the Huffington Post from 2015-2017.
 Here are some of my posts:

 1. Are We Mormons A Cult?